 Answered By: Steve Runge Last Updated: Feb 05, 2019 Views: 371

 When an item is either not in our collection or in the collection but unavailable, you can either request it through Interlibrary Loan (ILL - 2-3 days), or visit another local library in person to check it out with a Boston Library Consortium (BLC) card (same day).

 To request an item not listed in our catalog:

-Go to WorldCat Local, type in the title and author, select the appropriate record from the list, and scroll down until you see a "Request Item" button under the Libraries Worldwide listings:
+Go to WorldCat, type in the title and author, select the appropriate record from the list, and scroll down until you see a "Request Item" button under the Libraries Worldwide listings:

 Click "Request Item," log into Interlibrary Loan, then fill in any missing information about the item, select a "not needed after" date, and click submit.
 You will get an email within a few days when the item is ready for pickup.